gmaccarone/gmaccarone.github.io/_posts/2013-06-13-locating-large-objects.markdown

 the issue isn't one large file, but several smaller ones.

-As mentioned before, you can take the commit SHA1 and pass it to `git branch --contains <SHA1>` to see which branches this large file may have been merged into.
+As mentioned before, you can take the commit SHA1 and pass it to `git branch -a --contains <SHA1>` to see which branches this large file may have been merged into.

 # Conclusion